 What kind of water is used?

-The Denham Saline Groundwater Scheme draws saline water from a contained artesian aquifer in the local area via two bores.
+The Denham Saline Groundwater Scheme draws saline water from a contained artesian aquifer in the local area via 2 bores.
 The saline groundwater undergoes primary treatment for the removal of iron and manganese before it is supplied to the non-drinking water scheme.

 What can the water be used for?